roele/istats.widget/README.md

 ### Widget configuration

-Sone basic configuration options can be found in the file `index.jsx` in the top section defined as constant `cfg`.
+Sone basic configuration options can be found in the file `index.jsx` in the top section defined as constant `config`.

 * `stats` - Array of stat keys in rendering order (e.g. `['cpu','fan-0','fan-1','battery']`)